 Allows the optometrist to see a wide angle view of your retina and give a snapshot of the health of your eye.
 It is extremely useful to the optometrist, but to the rest of us, the photos look like a weird thunderstorm.

-Simply put, this is what we use to screen all patient’s peripheral vision.
+Simply put, this is what we use to screen your peripheral vision.
 If you’re noticing that your visual field has changed, you should contact your physician or optometrist immediately, as visual field changes often are related with systemic diseases in the brain.

 Measures your internal eye pressure (interocular pressure) without the use of eye drops or that crazy air-puff machine that traumatized us years ago.